Baylie in prom dress

 Brilliant and beautiful, Baylie was a shining star, an exceptional daughter, a devoted sister, and the very best friend you could ever have.

 Baylie was only nineteen years old when she succumbed to her catastrophic injuries.
 The tragedy occurred during Baylie’s sophomore year at the University of Miami.
 Baylie was given water in a rideshare that was drugged, and the men responsible were never charged.
-Baylie and her sorority sisters had gone out that evening.
-Separated from her friends when a boy stood her up, she found herself alone in downtown Miami.
+Separated from her friends and sorority sisters, she found herself alone in downtown Miami.

 Baylie was the least likely target and the most responsible girl you ever met.
 Wise beyond her years, she was often the designated driver.
-Nicknamed “the mother hen,” she was like the mom.
+Nicknamed “the mother hen,” she was “the mom.”
 That summer, Baylie focused on her GPA and earning money for school.
-She worked hard to switch from microbiology to neuroscience, taking eight extra credits at UNH, while working full-time as a lifeguard and waitressing on the weekends.
+She worked hard to switch from microbiology to neuroscience, taking eight extra credits at UNH, working full-time as a lifeguard, and waitressing on the weekends.

 The first weekend back at college, Baylie let her guard down.
-She was approached by two med students who were headed back to campus as well.
-She canceled her Uber and joined them in theirs.
+She was approached by two men who told her they were med students also headed back to campus.
+She canceled her Uber and joined them.
 Before long, her life was in danger without her realizing it.
 Those “nice guys” who claimed to be medical students - were not.

 Baylie riding horse

 The sorority girls were three miles away.
-No one knew how to help.
-It was 3 am and pouring rain.
-They couldn’t know the danger that lay ahead.
-They had no resources, no ride to call on Baylie’s behalf, and no adult to ask for help.
-There was no mom to tell her to stay put, no amnesty that would apply, to avoid getting in trouble.
-No clear understanding of when to call 911.
+At 3 am in the pouring rain, they couldn’t know the danger that lay ahead.
+They had no resources, no ride to call on Baylie’s behalf, and no solutions that wouldn’t land them all in trouble.
+There was no mom to tell her to stay put, no amnesty law that would apply, and no clear understanding of when to call 911.
 They were not prepared and they told Baylie to walk home.

-Baylie was hit by a car and spent the following six weeks in the ICU, where we learned lessons about the healthcare system and the law that we didn’t anticipate.
-The truth about college transparency.
-Laws about amnesty, elicit drug testing and faulty investigations that would never lead to an arrest.
-The foundation was something we knew we had to launch.
+Baylie was hit by a car and spent the following six weeks in the ICU, where we learned lessons about the laws that would fail us.
+The truth about the hidden dangers of college life, college transparency, and faulty investigations.
+Power of Attorney for adult kids, and HIPAA release forms.
+Laws about amnesty, elicit drug testing, duty of care, and the Clery Act.

 Baylie at beach